Transfer Azure Virtual Machine to Akamai Using Disk Images

 └------------------┴-----------------------┴-----------┴--------┘

-Verify that the status of the image is available.
-If the status is pending, wait a few minutes and then check again.
+Check that the status is available.
+If the status is pending, wait a few minutes and try again.

 Launch a Linode Compute Instance from the Uploaded Image

-Once the image is available, you can deploy it to a new Linode Compute instance.
-For this command, provide the ID of your uploaded image, which was displayed when running the previous command.
-In addition, provide the following:
+Once your image is available, you can deploy it to a new Linode instance.
+For this command, provide the ID of your uploaded image (shown in the previous step).
+Also include the following values:

-• --label: A unique label for your instance.
+• --label: A unique label for the instance.

-• --type: The size of the instance to deploy.
+• --type: The type of instance to deploy.

-• --root_pass: A unique, secure root password for your new instance.
+• --root_pass: A secure root password for SSH access.

 linode-cli linodes create \